ccamel/awesome-ccamel/README.md

 - [francoisroyer/clj-cqrs](https://github.com/francoisroyer/clj-cqrs) - A reference implementation of CQRS and Event Sourcing in Clojure.
 - [francoisroyer/clj-xai](https://github.com/francoisroyer/clj-xai) - A repository of AI/ML algorithms in Clojure, with a focus on interpretability and explainability.
 - [metabase/metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics to everyone in your company :yum:
-- [raystubbs/zero](https://github.com/raystubbs/zero) - Build web components in CLJS
+- [raystubbs/zero](https://github.com/raystubbs/zero) - Build web components in ClojureScript
 - [tonsky/FiraCode](https://github.com/tonsky/FiraCode) - Free monospaced font with programming ligatures
 - [yaml/yamlscript](https://github.com/yaml/yamlscript) - Programming in YAML